How Call Stack Works Recursion: A Mental Model

 The call stack changes how you reason about recursion.
 It turns "this function calls itself and somehow the right answer comes out" into a traceable sequence of frames with concrete state, pushed and popped in a predictable order.
 Once you can draw the stack for any recursive function, you can trace it, debug it, and walk an interviewer through it without hesitation.

 Codeintuition's Recursion course starts from exactly this foundation.
 The first lessons cover stack frames and stack overflow before introducing any recursive patterns.
 Four recursion patterns follow, each with identification training so you learn when each pattern applies.
-The free Arrays and Singly Linked List courses cover 63 lessons and 15 patterns permanently free, building the prerequisite foundation.
+The free Arrays and Singly Linked List courses are permanently free and cover the prerequisite foundation that makes recursion click faster.
 For the broader framework connecting recursion to trees, backtracking, and dynamic programming, see the complete trees and recursion guide.

 A month ago, tracing factorial(4) by hand felt like guessing.
 Now you can draw four frames, label every parameter and return address, and predict the output before the code runs.
 That's the difference when an interviewer asks you to walk through your solution out loud.